Esgr0bar/LinuxIDS/README.md

-# Kernel-Level Intrusion Detection System (IDS)
+# Kernel-Level Intrusion Detection System (KLIDS)

-This repository contains a comprehensive kernel-level Intrusion Detection System (IDS) designed to detect and mitigate security threats such as buffer overflows, rootkits, and unauthorized kernel interactions.
-The system is enhanced with advanced features like eBPF-based packet filtering, PF_RING for high-speed packet acquisition, and a user-level daemon for efficient communication and management.
+This repository contains a comprehensive kernel-level Intrusion Detection System (KLIDS) designed to detect and mitigate security threats such as buffer overflows, rootkits, and unauthorized kernel interactions.
+The system is enhanced with advanced features like eBPF-based packet filtering, PF_RING for high-speed packet acquisition, Control Flow Integrity (CFI), Kernel Address Space Layout Randomization (KASLR), and a user-level daemon for efficient communication and management.

 ## Features